Sevier Lake

-Sevier Lake /sɛˈvɪər/ is an intermittent and endorheic lake which lies in the lowest part of the Sevier Desert, Millard County, Utah.
+Sevier Lake /sɛˈvɪər/ is an intermittent and endorheic lake which lies in the lowest part of the Sevier Desert, Millard County, Utah, United States.
 Like Great Salt Lake and Utah Lake, it is a remnant of Pleistocene Lake Bonneville.
 Sevier Lake is fed primarily by the Beaver and Sevier rivers, and the additional inflow is from the lake's watershed that is part of the Escalante–Sevier hydrologic subregion.
-The lake has been mostly dry throughout recorded history and is a source of wind-blown dust.
+The lake has been mostly dry throughout recorded history and its dry lakebed is a source of wind-blown dust.

 History

 The first recorded observation was in 1872, which stated that the lake's surface area was 188 sqmi, salinity was measured at 86 parts per thousand, two and a half times that of the ocean, and maximum depth was 15 ft.
 In January 1880, the lake was nearly dry and had been so for the past one or two years.
 The Sevier River, which once flowed to the lake, is now largely diverted for irrigation.
 In 1987 however, the lake was again similar to the recorded description of 1872.

 The Domínguez–Escalante expedition named it "Laguna de Miera" after Bernardo de Miera y Pacheco, a cartographer on their 1776 expedition.
 In 1825, trappers working for William Henry Ashley trapped the region, and Jedediah Smith named it after him, the Ashley Lake.
 On some maps, it was named after Joseph Nicollet in the mid-19th century.
 The lake is currently named for the river, which is derived from "Río Severo" (wild river [Wild in modern Spanish is Salvaje or Silvestre]), a local name given by early Spanish explorers.